Chris Osgood: Aftermath of the Stanley Cup

 The following season, Osgood continued to struggle in regular season play, and eventually lost his position as Detroit's starting goaltender to his newly promoted backup for the season from Grand Rapids and rookie goaltender Jimmy Howard.
 However, the Red Wings in general under performed, mainly at the beginning of the season due to injuries to key players.
 Osgood finished the 2009–10 season having played only 23 games, with most of these at the beginning of the season when he was still the starter before being replaced by Howard, and posting a 3.02 GAA and .888 save percentage.

-Osgood had better statistics during the 2010-11 NHL season.
-On December 27, 2010, in a game against the Colorado Avalanche at Pepsi Center, Osgood earned his 400th career victory.
+Osgood, and the team in general, had better statistics during the next season, which would be his last.
+Continuing to be the backup and a mentor for Howard, on December 27, 2010, in a game against the Avalanche at Pepsi Center, Osgood earned his 400th career victory.
 He became just the 10th goaltender in NHL history to reach this milestone.
-The Red Wings won the game 4–3 in overtime on a goal by Niklas Kronwall.
+The Red Wings won the game 4–3 in overtime on a goal by teammate Niklas Kronwall.
+He played the last NHL game of his career on January 4, 2011 in Edmonton against the Edmonton Oilers, which also would be the last win of his career, before being injured and MacDonald replacing him as the backup to Howard while he was on IR for the remainder of the season and playoffs.
 On July 19, 2011, Osgood announced his retirement from ice hockey, but remained with the Wings organization in a role developing young goaltenders with the assistance of his former goaltending coach Tom Danko.